Toxins may be contributing to your weight gain.

 - Perfluorinated Chemicals (disrupts thyroid function and metabolism)

 - Glycol Ethers

-- Atrazine (popular herbicide that is linked to insulin resistance and increased body weight)
+- Atrazine (a popular herbicide that is linked to insulin resistance and increased body weight)

 - Phthalates (used in plastics and linked to hormone disruption and abdominal obesity)

 So how do we reduce the toxins in our environment?

 This post may contain affiliate links to things we love and recommend.
 We receive a small fee from each link purchase that helps support this website.

 A water filter is a great start.
 The average tap water is filled with a number of toxins including chlorine and fluoride.
 The Berkey Water filter is a smart choice as it’s one of the strongest filters on the market.
 It can filter out chemicals and toxins from stagnant ponds, pesticides, herbicides and VOC’s all without using electricity.
 It’s truly an amazing filter.

 Consider making a few common products at home such as deodorant.
 Most deodorants contain aluminum which is toxic to your lymph nodes located in your armpits.
 This is an easy product to make at home, here is a recipe to try.

 Try white vinegar to clean with instead of store bought chemicals.
 Vinegar cleans very well, better than most cleaners I have used at the store anyway.